alexrf45/Kali-Custom-Docker/README.md

 ##

-UPDATE 2021-09-10:
+UPDATE 2021-09-13:
-- Added Autorecon to the Docker image.
+ - Due to the image size creep, 10G+ is not ideal, I am researching breaking up tools into seperate images to provide additional flexibility.